 You Can Make A Difference

-The mission of Pure Justice is to use community organizing, and civic and electoral engagement as methods to help reform institutions and systems that perpetuate social and criminal injustices and to improve the lives of low-income and working class families regardless of race, socioeconomic background, or political affiliations.
+The mission of Pure Justice is to use community organizing as well as civic and electoral engagement as methods to help reform institutions and systems that perpetuate social and criminal injustices and to improve the lives of low-income and working-class families regardless of race, gender identity, religion, socioeconomic background, or political affiliations.

 Pure Justice Founders